 - Some patients prefer the flexibility of altering the appearance of their breasts.
 There is a strategy of selecting an implant size that patients think they can live with long term that allows freedom of movement and exercise.
 The push up bra simply offers the choice of looking really enhanced, for that special occasion or anytime the appearance of larger breasts is desired.

 It is a commonly held myth that you should always go larger than you would think when considering a breast augmentation.
 Although this is true for certain patients, if you go too large, issues can arise that could lead to disappointment and frustration.
 For instance, it could be problematic if your breasts “get in your way,” if they keep you from exercising freely, or if you simply can’t look a reasonable size in your daily life.
+Take a look at my breast augmentation before and after photos to get an idea of the results other patients have obtained with various breast implant sizes.

 Using a push up bra could be an ideal way to have your cake and eat it too.
 You can choose a size that looks fantastic, but is manageable, and you can use a push up bra for that extra “oomph” when you want it.